 Quantum dots are nanostructured particles made of semiconductor materials.
-In comparison with the nanoparticles, the size of quantum dots is in the range of 1 to 10 nm, less than the size of nanoparticles.
-Quantum dots are strongly characterized by electron confinement effect that reflected by its unique colours.19
+In comparison to nanoparticles, the size of quantum dots ranges from 1 to 10 nm, less than the size of nanoparticles.
+Quantum dots are strongly characterized by the electron confinement effect and this is reflected by their unique array of colors.19

-One of the molecular allotropes of carbon is Fullerene C60, it is a 0D nanoparticle consists of six sp2 hybrid carbon rings, and it is widely used in electronics, biology and medicine.
+One of the molecular allotropes of carbon is fullerene C60.
+Fullerene exists as a 0D nanoparticle consisting of six sp2 hybrid carbon rings and is widely used in electronics, biology, and medicine.

-Nanowires, and nanotubes have a characteristic diameter between 1 and 100 nm with length much greater than that, these are 1-D nanostructures.
-A nanowire is defined as any solid material in the form of wire with diameter at the nano scale.
-The ratio between the length of nanowire and its nano scale diameter is called the aspect ratio.
-Typical nanowires have aspect ratio of 1000 or more which means that the length of it is at least 1000 times longer that its diameter.
-Different types of nanowires exist includes, metallic, semiconducting and molecular nanowires that are composed of repeating molecular units either organic or inorganic materials.
-Two dimensions of nanowires are affected by quantum confinement because of its nanoscale, whereas the length of nanowire is not at the nanoscale and quantum confinement effect does not take place.
+Nanowires and nanotubes are 1D nanostructures and are characterized by diameters between 1 and 100 nm.
+Their lengths are much larger than their diameter range.
+A nanowire is defined as any solid material in the form of a wire with the diameter in nanoscale range.
+The ratio between the length of nanowire and its nanoscale diameter is called the aspect ratio.
+Typical nanowires have aspect ratios of 1000 or more which signifies that its length is at least 1000 times longer that its diameter.
+Differing types of nanowires include metallic, semiconductor, and molecular nanowires.
+All nanowire types are composed of repeating molecular units of organic or inorganic materials.
+Two nanowire dimensions are affected by quantum confinement due to their sizes being in nanoscale.
+The length of nanowire is not in nanoscale and therefore the quantum confinement effect does not take place.
 This imparts distinct electrical and optical properties.

-Nanotubes are hollow nanowires with cylindrical shape, the most known nanotubes are called single-walled carbon nanotubes (SWCNT) made of rolled- up graphene sheets.
-One of the allotropic structures of carbon is graphene, it is a single layer of graphite that is made up of carbon atoms organized into hexagonal shapes, with each carbon atom bonded to three other carbon atoms, leaving one electron with free motion causing high electrical conductivity.
+Nanotubes are hollow nanowires with a cylindrical shape.
+The most well-known nanotubes are called single-walled carbon nanotubes (SWCNT) and they consist of rolled up graphene sheets.
+One of the allotropic structures of carbon is graphene.
+Graphene is a single layer of graphite that is made up of carbon atoms organized into hexagonal shapes.
+Each graphene carbon atom bonds to three other carbon atoms and leaves one electron in free motion, thus causing high electrical conductivity.

-Carbon nanotubes are cylindrical structures made up of graphene sheets in which its diameter is on the nano scale and its length is at the macroscale.
-It is distinguished by its strength and rigidity, and this is due to the covalent bonds between carbon atoms.
-Another form of carbon nanotube is the so called multiple-walled carbon nanotubes (MWCN) that is composed of multiple layers of graphene.
-Each nanotube is considered as a single molecule composed of millions of carbon atoms.
-They have incredible electrical, thermal, and mechanical properties that make them attractive for the developments of new materials with new applications including biomedical applications, biosensors, and energy storage.
+Carbon nanotubes are cylindrical structures made up of graphene sheets with diameters in nanoscale and lengths in the macroscale.
+Carbon nanotubes are known for their strength and rigidity stemming from the strong covalent bonds formed between their carbon atoms.
+Another form of carbon nanotube is the multiple-walled carbon nanotube (MWCNT) which is composed of multiple layers of graphene.
+Each nanotube in a MWCNT is considered a single molecule consisting of millions of carbon atoms.
+They have tremendous electrical, thermal, and mechanical properties that make them attractive candidates in the development of novel materials and applications including biomedical applications, biosensors, and energy storage.
 A schematic representation of nanowires and nanotubes is shown in Figure 5.1.
 20

 [Figure 5.1 near here]

-Thin layer structures or nano-sheets are typical examples of 2-D nanostructures, where its thickness is at the nano scale.
-The most known one is graphene; as shown in Figure 6.1, graphene sheet is composed of carbon atoms, in which, each atom is bonded to three other ones packed in a sequence of hexagonal shapes.
+Thin layer structures or nanosheets are typical examples of 2D nanostructures as the thickness of a nanosheet is in nanoscale.
+The most well-known nanosheet is graphene.
+As shown in Figure 6.1, graphene sheets are composed of carbon atoms where each atom is bonded to three other ones and packed into a sequence of hexagonal shapes.
 21

 [Figure 6.1 near here]

-Three-dimensional nanostructured are not confined to the nano-meter scale in any dimension, which is mean, all three dimensions are at the macroscale and the electrons are free to move in all three dimensions.
-It defined as nanostructured because it can be composed of dispersions of nanoparticles, nanowires, and nanotubes.
-22 The nature around us contains many creatures with special qualities, Morpho butterfly is distinguished by its blue iridescent color wings.
-It was discovered that the unique blue colored wings are composed from multilayered 3D nanostructured.
+Three-dimensional nanostructures are not confined to the nanometer scale in any dimension.
+This means all three dimensions are at the macroscale and the electrons are free to move in all three dimensions.
+Three-dimensional nanostructures can be composed of dispersed nanoparticles, nanowires, and nanotubes.
+22 In nature, many examples of 3D nanostructures exist including the blue, iridescent-colored wings of the morpho butterfly (Morpho achilles).
+It was discovered that the unique, blue-colored wings of the morpho butterfly are composed of multilayered 3D nanostructures.

 [Figure 7.1 near here]